 - What language do you most frequently speak to your child

-To meet No Child Left Behind (NCLB) Title III requirements, states are mandated to identify and annually administer a standards-based English language proficiency test to all English Learners (ELs) in grades K-12.
-In order to comply with the NCLB requirement of an annual English Language Proficiency Assessment for ELs, Kentucky joined the WIDA Consortium in 2006.
+requirements, states are mandated to identify and annually administer a standards-based English language proficiency test to all English Learners (ELs) in grades K-12.
+In order to comply with the ESEA requirement of an annual English Language Proficiency Assessment for ELs, Kentucky joined the WIDA Consortium in 2006.
 The WIDA Consortium’s goal is to provide research based assessments, standards and professional development to its member states.